Well-designed and well-managed payment systems help maintain financial stability by preventing and containing financial crises.

 Why we regulate

-The National Payment System Department (NPSD) has a core responsibility of promoting the overall effectiveness, integrity, safety, efficiency and stability of the NPS through its regulatory mandate.
+The National Payment System Department (NPSD) has a core responsibility of promoting the overall effectiveness, integrity, safety, efficiency and stability of the national payment system (NPS) through its regulatory mandate.
 The integrity mandate extends to the prevention of the use of the NPS for financial crime, in particular, fraud, money laundering and financing of terrorism.
 In regulating the NPS, the NPSD takes into account the need for innovation, competition and financial inclusion.
 Consumer protection in the NPS is the responsibility of the Financial Sector Conduct Authority in terms of the Financial Sector Regulation Act 9 of 2017.

 Who we regulate